PmasonFF/Zooniverse-data-digging/flatten_class_drawing_readme.md

 **Block 2 Adds subtasks to Block 1.**

-**Block 3 More drawing tools: Line, Rectangle, Column, Triangle, Ellipse, Mixed tool types in a task.**
+**Block 3 More drawing tools: Line(s), Rectangle, Column, Triangle, Ellipse, Polygon, Bezier curve - Mixed tool types in a task.**

 While the general idea is the same for all these tool types, the dictionary elements defining the figure change and we need to modify the code to handle these details.
 For drawing tasks that use different drawing tools within the same task we have to use the tool numbers defined in the project to explicitly select the code that will flatten and simplify the output.
 Find the tool numbers by looking for the tool labels in the raw data - there will be a one to one correspondence.
 The data will need to be split out in columns - one column per task and drawing tool_label.
 Example:  two drawing tasks, one with four colours of points and another with one colour of circle would require five field names and give five columns.